NordicSemiconductor/IOS-nRF-Mesh-Library/README.md

 12. Handling Configuration Server message sent by other Provisioner.
 13. Generic OnOff and Vendor model have dedicated controls in sample app.
 14. Proxy Filter.
-15. IV Index update (handling updates received in Secure Network beacons)
+15. IV Index update (handling updates received in Secure Network beacons).

 ## NOT (yet) supported features